adlerfc/course3_project/CodeBook.md

    2. Tidying the labels by removing the characters "()" and replacing "-" with ".".
 4. Assigining descriptive names for the activities in the data set.
 5. From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject.
-6. Outputing this data set with write.table().
+6. Outputing this data set with write.table() to the tidy_dataset.txt file.